-In her latest exclusive for WhichPLM, resident expert Lucy Royle discusses the digital-social way of working that is becoming the norm in the fashion sector.
+In her latest exclusive for WhichPLM, Lucy Royle discusses the digital-social way of working that is becoming the norm in the fashion sector.
 She explores how socially-oriented PLM platforms are helping designers (and other key role owners) to quickly create fashion collections with the consumer very much in mind.

 THE SOCIAL PROFILE NORM